TouyeAchille/customer-complaint-classification/README.md

 - Create virtual enviroment : conda env create -f conda.yaml
 - Activate virtual enviroment : conda activate venv
 - Set you environment variable in .env file
-- then go to the folder src with command 'cd src'
+- then go to the folder src with command `cd src`
 - then run project : python main.py

 hint: if you want you can put your audio file complaint in the folder audio, then python main.py